-- Decision-makers: The key resources in a CSIRT are people who are able to make decisions.
+- Decision-makers: The key resources in a CSIRT are the key stakeholders – people who are able to make decisions.
 This means that your team must include top management, possibly even involve company executives.
 It is quite common for an incident response team to be led by the chief information security officer (CISO), the chief security officer (CSO), the chief information officer (CIO), or even the chief technology officer (CTO).
-However, depending on the organization structure, the team might also involve even the chief operations officer (COO) and the chief executive officer (CEO).
+However, depending on the organizational structure, the team might also involve even the chief operations officer (COO) and the chief executive officer (CEO).
 When reacting to an incident, promptness is key, therefore decisions must be made quickly and cannot be challenged.

 - Communications: Almost every cyber incident will in some way affect external parties.
 For example, your customers, your partners, or the general public (depending on the nature of your organization).
 Therefore, your incident response team has to include resources from your customer service department, public relations, account management, and more.
 Note that clear communication involving public disclosure (including technical details) is good practice and helps your brand image.

 - External resources: You might consider involving external resources such as forensic experts, risk management analysts, and more.
 If so, you must select and build a relationship with such parties before an incident occurs, so that they are ready to help when needed.
 This might involve additional contracts or agreements that need to be in place continuously.